cestoon/bbk-social-data-visual.github.io/docs/_posts/2023-03-25-welcome-to-jekyll.markdown

 ![niaochao](images/niaochao.jpg)

-Here is a brief analysis of the underlying causes and reasons for the observed patterns of PM2.5 levels in the Beijing Multi-Site Air-Quality Data dataset:
+<span class="highlight">Here</span> is a brief analysis of the underlying causes and reasons for the observed patterns of PM2.5 levels in the Beijing Multi-Site Air-Quality Data dataset:

 Meteorological factors: Studies have shown that meteorological factors such as wind direction, wind speed, and temperature can have a significant impact on air quality (Wang et al., 2014; Zhang et al., 2015).
 In Beijing, the south stations are more affected by unfavorable meteorological conditions, which could contribute to the higher PM2.5 levels observed in that area (Wang et al., 2014).